LegendaryChibi/legendarychibi.github.io/index.md

 # Hi, I'm **Joshua Varghese**.

-I'm an award winning programming team lead with a passion for innovation.
-My work blends systems, functions, and form to bring worlds to life.
+I'm an award winning Game Programmer with a passion for innovation.
+My work blends systems, functionality, and form to bring worlds to life.